jess-godfrey/jess-godfrey.github.io/_portfolio/Shoreline-Analysis.md

 ## Overview

-This project examines **shoreline change over time** at **Atkinson Dam, Queensland**, and compares those spatial changes with **historic dam storage levels**.
-The entire workflow — from raw satellite imagery through to final visualisation — was developed **100% in Python**.
+This project examines shoreline change over time at Atkinson Dam, Queensland, Australia, and compares those spatial changes with historic dam storage levels.
+The entire workflow — from raw satellite imagery through to final visualisation — was developed 100% in Python.

-The analysis uses **Landsat satellite imagery** as its primary data source.
-Water bodies have a distinctive spectral signature: they reflect strongly in the **green band** and very weakly in the **near-infrared (NIR)** band.
-This contrast can be exploited using the **Normalised Difference Water Index (NDWI)** to objectively identify water pixels.
+The analysis uses Landsat satellite imagery as its primary data source.
+Water bodies have a distinctive spectral signature: they reflect strongly in the green band and very weakly in the near-infrared (NIR) band.
+This contrast can be exploited using the Normalised Difference Water Index (NDWI) to objectively identify water pixels.

 The NDWI is calculated as: